Skip to main content

 });

 This is the key interaction with the Gemini API.
 Instead of waiting for the full response, generateContentStream returns an asynchronous iterable.
-This allows the server to loop through the response chunks as they are generated by the model, enabling the streaming functionality.
-A systemInstruction is also included to guide the AI's tone and length.
+The server can loop through response chunks as the model generates them.
+A systemInstruction is bolted on to guide the AI’s tone and length.

 The Streaming Endpoints